Unsupervised Learning of Neurosymbolic Encoders: Other Related Work

 \section{Other Related Work}

-\textbf{Interpretable latent variable models.} Latent representations, especially those that are human-interpretable, can help us better understand the structure of data.
-These models may learn disentangled factors~\cite{higgins2016beta,burgess2018understanding,chen2016infogan} or semantically meaningful clusters~\cite{luxem2020identifying,ma2019learning} using unsupervised learning approaches.
-These approaches~\cite{higgins2016beta,burgess2018understanding,luxem2020identifying,ma2019learning} are often grounded in the VAE framework~\cite{kingma2013auto}.
-Similar to our programs which produce a discrete code, there are other variations on VAEs which also learns a discrete latent representation, such as JointVAE~\cite{dupont2018learning}, Discrete VAE~\cite{rolfe2016discrete}, and VQ-VAE~\cite{oord2017neural}.
-In particular, JointVAE models also learns a discrete and continuous representation.
+\textbf{Interpretable latent variable models.} Latent representations, especially those that are human-interpretable, can help us understand the structure of data.
+These models may learn disentangled factors~\citep{higgins2016beta,chen2016infogan,ma2020disentangled} or semantically meaningful clusters~\citep{ma2019learning} using unsupervised learning approaches.
+These approaches are often grounded in the VAE framework~\citep{kingma2013auto}.

+Some of these approaches, such as JointVAE~\citep{dupont2018learning}, Discrete VAE~\citep{rolfe2016discrete}, Guided-VAE~\citep{ding2020guided}, and VQ-VAE~\citep{oord2017neural}, learn discrete latent representations (in particular, JointVAE learns a combined discrete-continuous representation, just like our approach).
 However, these approaches use fully neural encoders.
-To the best of our knowledge, our work is the first to propose neurosymbolic encoders, where the symbolic component produces an interpretable program.
+To our knowledge, our work is the first to propose neurosymbolic encoders, where the symbolic component produces a symbolic program that produces an low-dimensional encoding of the input data.

-\textbf{Neurosymbolic/differentiable program synthesis.} Existing program synthesis approaches are often trained in a supervised fashion~\cite{gulwani2011automating,wang2017program,pu2018selecting,shah2020learning}, or within a (generative) policy learning context with an explicit reward function~\cite{chen2017towards,verma2018programmatically,bastani2018verifiable,verma2019imitation,inala2019synthesizing,feinman2020learning}.
-In terms of unsupervised program synthesis, the closest related area is generative modeling, as the goal there is to discover programs that can generate the training data \cite{ellis2017learning,feinman2020learning} -- which can be viewed as analogous to learning a symbolic decoder rather than a symbolic encoder.
-Another line of work studies how to learn libraries~\cite{valkov2018houdini,ellis2020dreamcoder}.
+\textbf{Neurosymbolic programming.} Neurosymbolic programming \citep{chaudhuri2021neurosymbolic} has seen much activity in the recent past.
+Existing approaches here are often trained in a supervised fashion~\citep{gulwani2011automating,wang2017program,shah2020learning,cui2021differentiable}, or within a (generative) policy learning context with an explicit reward function~\citep{chen2017towards,verma2018programmatically,verma2019imitation,bastani2018verifiable,inala2019synthesizing,feinman2020learning,trivedi2021learning}.
+Prior work on unsupervised program synthesis has mostly addressed generative modeling, i.e., the synthesis of programs that can generate the training data \citep{tian2018learning, ellis2017learning,feinman2020learning}.
+This task is analogous to learning a symbolic decoder rather than a symbolic encoder.
 Studying how to incorporate such methods into our framework can be an interesting future direction.